-Having your GPU temperature run high can expose you to the risk of it breaking down in a middle of a high-steaks gaming session or even to more permanent damage and that is why it’s important to know how and when to reduce the temperature.
+Having your GPU temperature run high can expose you to the risk of it breaking down in a middle of a high-steaks gaming session or even to more permanent damage, which is why it’s important to know how and when to reduce the temperature.

-Seeing how each issue can be checked and repaired immediately, we will go through diagnostics of each possible problem and then troubleshoot it straight away.
+Seeing how each issue can be checked and repaired immediately, we’ll go through the diagnostics of each possible problem and teach you how to troubleshoot it straight away.

 Table of ContentsShow

 Physical Ways To Reduce The GPU Temperature

 More often than not, the reason for overheating will be a physical one and it will require you to open up your case.
 Remember that you can break something when doing this, so be careful and you should be just fine.

 Dust will get inside of your case one way or another, it’s simply unavoidable.
 The rule is simple – the more fans you have leading to the outside of the case, the more dust your case will gather.
 Seeing how the graphics card usually has its own fans, it will likely get even more dust.